omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

-TODO add:
-  In addition to XSWT files, custom Java pages may also be defined in Java code.
-  This can be useful when the wizard page would be too complex to describe with XSWT, would need to have significant active behaviour, or simply the wizard page code already exists in Java form.
-Defining a wizard page in Java requires that you install the Eclipse PDE (Plug-in Development Environment), and that you have some Eclipse development skills.

-  The template.properties key for denoting a Java-based wizard page is page.<NN>.class, and the value should be the fully qualified name of the Java class that implements the wizard page.
-The requirements for the class are:
-    - the class must be accessible to the class loader
-    - the class must extend ICustomWizardPage;
-    - the class must have a public constructor with the following argument list:
-      (String name, IContentTemplate creatorTemplate, String condition)

 TODO advanced topic:
   If you are skilled in writing Eclipse plug-ins, there are ways you can extend content templates.
 One is to contribute to the